-- Check to see if the proper front panel combination has been entered (when enabled). - Allow access to secure check printing resources such as MICR fonts and secure fonts stored in printer ROM. - Allow access to protected signatures, overlays, logos and other important resources stored in password-protected, nonvolatile, flash memory. - Display "MICR Mode Active" on the printer's front panel. - Disable the printer's front panel menu system. - Set printer resolution to 600 dpi for printing MICR fonts. - Disable jam recovery. - Set the copies parameter to 1. - Sets toner low alarm. - Turn hex transfer ON.
+- Prompt the front panel for entry of the combination lock (when enabled). - Allow access to secure check printing resources such as MICR fonts and secure fonts stored in printer ROM. - Allow access to protected signatures, overlays, logos and other important resources stored in password-protected, nonvolatile, flash memory. - Display "MICR Mode Active" on the printer's front panel. - Disable the printer's front panel menu system. - Set printer resolution to 600 dpi for printing MICR fonts. - Disable jam recovery. - Set the copies parameter to 1. - Turn hex transfer ON.